 Dina loves solitude, hiking, travel, identifying the birds in the Pacific Northwest forests, and watching the clouds shift over the Olympic Mountains near her home.
-She is always getting ready to dance or to write.
+She is always getting ready to dance, to teach or to write.

 After earning her B.F.A. in dance from The Juilliard School, Dina performed Off-Broadway and in the downtown New York contemporary dance scene for five years.
 Upon graduating with an M.F.A. from Arizona State University, Dina pursued a teaching career, serving on the dance faculties of University of Oklahoma, Kansas State University, Stephens College and Oakland University and later taught at community centers, public school residencies, and in detention centers.
 In 1997, she received a GIRAFFE Award, for her arts programming work with at-risk youth in Seattle.
 Her career has encompassed dancing, teaching, choreographing, dance writing and serving as artistic director and co-founder of LEAVING GROUND/DANCE, which performed throughout the U. S. and Canada.
-Since 2001, she has served on the faculty of Pacific Northwest Ballet School.
+Since 2001, she has served on the faculty of Pacific Northwest Ballet School, where she teaches the very youngest dancers, aged 3-7.
 Dina published her first book, A Dancer's Diary: Around the World in Thirteen Dances in 2017.
 In fall 2019, she traveled to southeast Finland for an international artist's retreat, where she began work on a memoir about her family.